 They are both symbols of authority and looked at as father figures in their respective mythologies.
 And while both are fair-minded rulers, they are known to be temperamental and easy to anger.

-Comparing the Two – How Are Zeus and Odin Different?
+How Are Zeus and Odin Different?

 But that’s where the similarity ends, and the differences begin.